 Christina Simons is an award winning international documentary photographer focused on human rights and civil liberties.
-Her work is driven by the exploration of sub-cultures and marginalised people, leading to exhibitions throughout Australia, the United States, England, Russia and in Mexico.
+Her work is driven by the exploration of sub-cultures and marginalised people, leading to exhibitions throughout Australia, the United States, England, Russia and currently in Mexico City.

 Part Icelandic & American, she resides in Australia as a true citizen of the world speaking multiple languages.
-Her work traverses many interests including travel, lifestyle and portraiture and is represented in publications such as The New York Times and working with several NGOs including Medecines Sans Frontieres.
+Her work traverses many interests including travel, lifestyle and portraiture and is represented in publications such as The New York Times and The Guardian as well as working with several NGOs including Medecines Sans Frontieres.

-Her passion for human rights and civil liberties have led to series such as the Haiti Project - about children in domestic servitude, Women’s Reproductive health in the Philippines, Aboriginal Education in Australia and Central American refugees.
+Her passion for human rights and civil liberties have led to series such as her shortlisted series “Resilient: Women of Honduras” in The 2018 Sony World Photography Awards, The Haiti Project - about children in domestic servitude, Women’s Reproductive health in the Philippines, Aboriginal Education in Australia and Central American refugees.

 Having worked in the visual arts industry for nearly twenty years she is a technical master of imagery.
-Her interest in cultural diversity has developed projects such as "Derby Girls" and most recently award winning series "Lil Bullfighters" of Mexico in the Moscow International Foto Awards and The Sony World Photography Awards.
+Her interest in cultural diversity has developed projects such as award winning series "Derby Girls" and most recently "Lil Bullfighters" of Mexico in the 2017 Moscow International Foto Awards and The 2017 Sony World Photography Awards.